minhdng/us_election_playground/README.md

 ├── fig/
 └── output/
 ```
-See the subfolder `README.md` file for more information.
+See subfolder `README.md` file for more information.

 ## Bibliography